Filters

 What is the Upstream Supply Chain?

-The upstream supply chain includes sourcing raw materials like steel, plastic, or electronic components for manufacturing automobiles or electronic devices.
-Managing and optimising the upstream supply chain is essential to ensure the smooth flow of materials and enable efficient downstream activities such as production, distribution, and sales.
+Nonetheless, it’s vital for a business to efficiently manage and optimise the upstream supply chain to ascertain a smooth flow of raw materials and enable efficient downstream functions, such as production, distribution, and sales.

 What is the Downstream Supply Chain?